 Let your users do what you want to teach them instead of telling them how it is supposed to be done.
-Create a demo project.
+Create a demo project, for example.
 A project in which they can practice first without having to worry about doing it right.
 Guide them through the process so they learn how to do it on their own.
-This way users are more confident when actually producing something.
-This might take a little more out of the user, but if it’s designed in an easygoing way, users will enjoy it and learn more.
-Don’t worry if you think this would make your onboarding process too long and users will quit.
+This way users become more confident when actually producing something.
+This might take a little more effort from the user, but if it’s designed in an easygoing way, then users will enjoy it and learn more.
+Don’t worry if you think this would make your onboarding process too long.
 The solution is simple: split it up into multiple parts.
 Have an interactive checklist so users can start a tour whenever they feel like it.
-This is the process we'll base onboarding for Open Social on.
+This is the process we will be using for Open Social.

 3. Concierge onboarding

-Taking time to get in contact with your users and help them personally.
-This method is more often used for paying subscribers instead of free end users.
-It has multiple benefits like forging a connection with your client, increasing conversion and decreasing churn.
-For more detailed information I recommend visiting Kevin DeWalt's blog on concierge onboarding, you can also sign up for a free email course on this topic there.
+This process means taking time to get in contact with your users and helping them personally.
+This method is often used for paying subscribers instead of free end users.
+It has multiple benefits like forging a connection with your client, increasing conversion, and decreasing churn.
+For more detailed information, I recommend visiting Kevin DeWalt's blog on concierge onboarding.
+There you can also sign up for a free email course on this topic.

-After you’ve onboarded new users, you still might want them to do something or to explain something to them.
-This is where continued onboarding comes in.
-When some users don’t use a certain feature, you probably want them to become aware of the existence of it.
-The reason they aren’t using it, might be because they are unaware.
+After you’ve completed onboarding new users, you might still want them to do something or explain something to them.
+This is where continued onboarding comes in handy.
+When some users don’t use a certain feature, you probably want them to become aware of its existence.
+The reason they aren’t using it might be because they're unaware.

 Another example is developing a new feature which you want all your users to know about it.
 They can also be used instead of messages like “You have 0 projects”.
 Replace this with a message how users can create a project and why they should do it.
 This is a helpful message that probably achieves more than just a cold fact.